CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 All `sudo` commands run by TACACS+ users generate accounting records against the original TACACS+ login name.
 {{%/notice%}}

 By default, Cumulus Linux sends accounting records to all servers.
-To can change this setting to send accounting records to the server that is first to respond:
+You can change this setting to send accounting records to the server that is first to respond:

 {{< tabs "TabID248 ">}}
 {{< tab "NVUE Commands ">}}